ctoth/mechanoreceptor/README.md

-# Mechanoreceptor: Ultimate Browser-Based Game Input Library
+# Mechanoreceptor: Advanced Browser-Based Game Input Library

 Mechanoreceptor is a powerful and flexible TypeScript library designed to handle various input methods for browser-based games.
 It provides a unified interface for keyboard, mouse, touch, and gamepad inputs, making it easier for game developers to create responsive and intuitive controls for their games.

 ## Features

 - Support for multiple input sources: keyboard, mouse, touch, and gamepad
-- Flexible input mapping system
+- Flexible input mapping system with context-based configurations
 - Combo detection for complex input sequences
 - Input buffering for timing-sensitive inputs
 - Easy integration with existing game engines and frameworks